codeflixde/csi-red-alert/readme.md

     2. Checks Gitlab for open issues
     3. Create new issue if no issue matching is open
 3. Notify on Slack with a short summary about newly introduced vulnerabilities, which are fixable by an upgrade
+4. Auto close issues if CVE for an environment is no longer present in the results.